 When it happens, it just happens.
 You'll leave the vibrating walls of the after hours spot, that divey “rock n’ roll night club” or even after maxing the sub in your car to peep Slime Season 3.
 Suddenly, the ringing in your ear, that used to be temporary isn’t.

-In 2011, a fan left a concert for Them Crooked Vultures, comprised of Foo Fighters' Dave Grohl, Led Zeppelin's John Paul Jones, and Queens of the Stone Age's Josh Homme, with an inescapable ringing in his ears that eventually led to stabbing himself to death as an ".. accepted death as a side-effect of stopping the noise," claimed his psychiatrist Dr Helen Stinson (International Business Times).
+In 2011, a fan left a concert for Them Crooked Vultures, comprised of Foo Fighters' Dave Grohl, Led Zeppelin's John Paul Jones, and Queens of the Stone Age's Josh Homme, with an inescapable ringing in his ears.
+This relentless ringing never left and weeks later eventually led to the fan stabbing himself to death as an, ".. accepted death as a side-effect of stopping the noise," claimed his psychiatrist Dr Helen Stinson (International Business Times).